Railroad strike averted after marathon talks reach tentative deal - KTVZ

 The agreement does not mean the threat of a strike has gone away entirely.
 The deal needs to be ratified by union members.
 But it’s good news for a wide range of businesses that depend upon the freight railroads to continue to operate, and for the wider US economy.
 About 30% of the nation’s freight moves by rail.

+The deal gives the union members an immediate 14% raise with back pay dating back to 2020, and raises totaling 24% during the five-year life of the contract, that runs from 2020 through 2024.
+It also gives them cash bonuses of $1,000 a year.

-Few details of the deal have so far been made public.
-But the statement from President Joe Biden indicated that the major issue that had brought the country within a day of its first national rail strike in 30 years had been addressed in the unions’ favor.
+Few other details of the deal have so far been made public.
+But the statement from Biden indicated that the major issue that had brought the country within a day of its first national rail strike in 30 years had been addressed in the unions’ favor.

-“It is a win for tens of thousands of rail workers who worked tirelessly through the pandemic to ensure that America’s families and communities got deliveries of what have kept us going during these difficult years,” said Biden’s statement.
+“It is a win for tens of thousands of rail workers who worked tirelessly through the pandemic to ensure that America’s families and communities got deliveries of what have kept us going during these difficult years,” said Biden in a statement.
 “These rail workers will get better pay, improved working conditions, and peace of mind around their health care costs: all hard-earned.”

 The dispute was about staffing shortages and scheduling rules that union leaders said had brought their membership to a breaking point.
 The unions say the railroads have been requiring their members to be “on call” and ready to report to work on short notice as often as seven days a week.
 Leadership of the two unions had said their members would not accept a contract without changes to those work rules.